 Pistol Squat Alternatives

-Most single leg lower body movements can be used as alternatives, or substitutions, for Pistol Squats.
+Most single-leg lower body movements can be used as alternatives, or substitutions, for Pistol Squats.
 (Check out my 10 favorite alternatives for Pistol Squats)

 Having said that, considering Pistol Squats are a bodyweight movement that is a great strength and stability builder – I would strongly consider trying Pistol Squats even if you aren’t good at them at first.
 Start with a high box and sit down to the box and stand tall.